Compulsed/service-inspector/README.md

 ### Get up and running

-Service inspector uses a plugin based architecture and runs every JavaScript file in a directory specifically called `inspector-plugins` within the current working directory.
+Service inspector uses a plugin based architecture and runs every JavaScript file in a directory specifically called `inspector-plugins` within the current working directory

 Plugins must expose a `run` method and return an object which matches the following format: